 We know that everyone grieves differently and there is no right or wrong way to grieve.
 Each person needs different types of support and this can change over time.
 Some people may be happy to talk, others might take comfort from quietly reading about others experiences, while some may prefer to meet face to face and share their experience.

-Here are the different ways how we can support you:
+Here are the different channels through which we can support you:

-Losing a baby before, during or shortly after birth is arguably one of the hardest things anyone has to find a way through.
+Losing a baby before, during or shortly after birth is one of the hardest things anyone can face.
 What takes many people by surprise is how strong the emotions can be, how they can change very quickly, and how long they last.
-People around you may seem to think you should be ‘back to normal’ after a few weeks or months.
-You might appear to be your usual self to other people, but you know that on the inside, you’re not even sure what normal is anymore.
+People around you may think you should be ‘back to normal’ after a few weeks or months.
+At Sands we know that the grief journey can take you to a whole new vision of normality, where your baby's precious life is included.

 We know that no-one can understand exactly what losing your baby feels like to you.
 But we do understand that it’s sometimes easier to talk to someone outside of your friends and family about grief and the impact of bereavement of your life and this is why we offer the GriefChat service, alongside Sands’ Helpline and our other support services.